A powerful winter storm claims at least 15 lives across the US as temperatures plunge, winds howl and power lines fall

-Hundreds of thousands of Americans are waking up in the dark to unlit trees on Christmas Eve, after destructive winds and heavy snow from a winter storm tore down power lines and endangered drivers across the country, killing at least 15 people in its path.
+More than 1.7 million homes and businesses nationwide were without power on Christmas Eve morning, thanks to an Arctic blast and winter storm that tore down power lines with destructive winds and heavy snow and dipped temperatures dangerously low -- conditions killing at least 15 people.

-As bone-chilling temperatures continue to grip the US this holiday weekend, the unrelenting storm is pummeling the Midwest and parts of the East with heavy snow, blizzard conditions and even flooding along the Northeast coast.
-No letup is in sight until the end of Christmas Day.
+As bone-chilling air continues to grip the US this holiday weekend, the storm still is pummeling parts of the Upper Midwest and interior Northeast with heavy snow and blizzard conditions.

-At least 15 people have died since Wednesday across four states, a result of how dangerous and life-threatening conditions have been this week over a large swath of the country.
+In New York's Buffalo area particularly, heavy snow (more than 2 feet in places) and strong winds (sometimes over 70 mph) at times made visibility close to zero Friday into Saturday.
+More than a foot more could fall Saturday, with winds gusting up to 65 mph and making temperatures feel well below zero.

 People are also reading…

+At least 15 people have died since Wednesday across seven states, a result of dangerous and life-threatening conditions this week over a large swath of the country:

-Three people have died in weather-related car crashes in Kansas, the Kansas Highway Patrol told CNN on Friday.
+• Kansas: Three people have died in weather-related traffic accidents, the Kansas Highway Patrol said Friday.

+• Kentucky: Three people have died in the state, officials have said, including one involving a vehicle accident in Montgomery County.

-In Kansas City, Missouri, one person died after their vehicle slid off an icy road and into a frozen creek, first responders in Kansas City Police Department said.
+• Missouri: One person died after a caravan slid off an icy road and into a frozen creek, Kansas City police said.

+• New York: Two people died Friday night in Erie County, in separate incidents, when emergency medical personnel could not get to their homes in time for medical emergencies, according to Poloncarz, the county executive.

-Four people died in car crashes in Ohio, where others also were injured, Gov. Mike DeWine said.
+• Ohio: Four people have died "as a result of weather-related auto accidents," Gov. Mike DeWine said.

-Kentucky reported three deaths caused by the storm: Two in car crashes and another was a person who was unhoused in Louisville, Gov. Andy Beshear said.
-The man's body was found outside with no obvious signs of trauma -- an autopsy is required to determine the cause of death, police said.
+• Tennessee: The Tennessee Department of Health on Friday confirmed one storm-related fatality.

+• Wisconsin: Wisconsin State Patrol on Thursday reported one fatal crash due to winter weather.

 'Your loved ones care more about having you alive'